poroshindm/poroshindm/README.md

 I am a front-end developer and entrepreneur with a passion for web and mobile development.

+I specialize in designing, building, and optimizing modern web and mobile user experiences that are intuitive, delightful, and beautiful.

 ## Technologies & Tools

 ### Programming